apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 For Kyuubi engines that support multiple catalogs, it provides meta APIs for better support.
 The behaviors of the original Hive JDBC have remained.

-To access a Hive data warehouse or new LakeHouse formats, such as Apache Iceberg/Hudi, Delta Lake using the Kyuubi JDBC driver for Apache Kyuubi, you need to configure the following:
+To access a Hive data warehouse or new Lakehouse formats, such as Apache Iceberg/Hudi, Delta Lake using the Kyuubi JDBC driver for Apache Kyuubi, you need to configure the following:

 - The list of driver library files - :ref:`referencing-libraries`.